Turnkey Solutions: Enough for Your Growing Business?

 In contrast, a turnkey solution has a lower up-front cost because it’s a single product reproduced en masse.

-Customization abilities are diminished or non-existent, which will require further customization in other areas to make sure the solution fits.
+Customization abilities are diminished, meaning further customization in other areas will need to be carried out to make sure the solution fits.

 2. Turnkey solutions encourage businesses to adapt to technology rather than adopt the technology needed for their goals